 Some historians opine that the charges brought against Anaxagoras were politically inspired by foes of Pericles, particularly Cleon who had convinced many Athenians that Anaxagoras was to blame for the Peloponnesian War (431 – 404 BC).

 With the help of Pericles, Anaxagoras was able to flee Athens and head to Lampsacus in northern Troad (present day Canakkale province, Turkey).

 He spent his later years in relative obscurity.
 About 5 years into his exile in Lampsacus, he died.
-The town where he lived in built an altar to honor his contributions and memory, praising him for his studies in mind as well as his quest of truth.
+The town where he lived built an altar to honor his contributions and memory, praising him for his studies on the mind as well as his quest of truth.

 Anaxagoras’ influence on Socrates

 Even though Anaxagoras lived in Athens during Socrates rise to prominence, there exist no evidence to suggest that the two philosophers interacted with each other.

 According to Diogenes Laeritius, Anaxagoras’ pupil Archelaus served as the tutor of Socrates.

 According to Plato’s Apology and Phaedo, Socrates cites Anaxagoras as having a big influence on him.
 In Plato’s Phaedo, for example, Socrates tells his accusers (during his trial) that he was a big admirer of Anaxagora’s books and works.